-- A. Coordinate with SCDOT for guidance on the process, and requirements of FHWA/FTA for inclusion of TIP projects in the STIP; - B. Consult with SCDOT for information on proposed projects in the MPO area from various departments and divisions of SCDOT, including Local Public Agency Administration (LPAA) staff, for inclusion in the TIP; - C. Coordinate with SCDOT/OPT, the Charleston Area Transportation Authority (CARTA) and the Berkeley Charleston Dorchester Rural Transportation Management Association (BCD RTMA) to monitor funding and progress of FTA funded transit projects in the MPO area for inclusion in the TIP; - D. Coordinate with SCDOT and transportation staff of local jurisdictions (counties and cities) on the progress of current TIP projects, including funding adjustments and obligations; - E. Analyze proposed amendments and administrative corrections to the current TIP for policy implications, financial impact, alignment with adopted performance measures, and expected cost benefits of proposed improvements; - F. Post draft TIP/STIP amendments for public comment in accord with the updated Public Participation Plan; - G. Update the complete TIP document to include an assessment of anticipated effects of proposed projects on achievement of adopted performance targets as required; - H. Track the status of project implementation, process updates to maintain a historical record of projects within the current TIP, and report on project implementation; - I. Maintain project sheets within the complete TIP document for FY2021-2027; - J. Initiate and develop TIP update in coordination with the state for the new STIP window; - K. Work with SCDOT on programming in the ESTIP/STIP.
+- A. Coordinate with SCDOT for guidance on the process, and requirements of FHWA/FTA for inclusion of TIP projects in the STIP; - B. Consult with SCDOT for information on proposed projects in the MPO area from various departments and divisions of SCDOT, including Local Public Agency Administration (LPAA) staff, for inclusion in the TIP; - C. Coordinate with SCDOT/OPT, the Charleston Area Transportation Authority (CARTA) and the Berkeley Charleston Dorchester Rural Transportation Management Association (BCD RTMA) to monitor funding and progress of FTA funded transit projects in the MPO area for inclusion in the TIP; - D. Coordinate with SCDOT and transportation staff of local jurisdictions (counties and cities) on the progress of current TIP projects, including funding adjustments and obligations; - E. Analyze proposed amendments and administrative corrections to the current TIP for policy implications, financial impact, alignment with adopted performance measures, and expected cost benefits of proposed improvements; - F. Post draft TIP/STIP amendments for public comment in accord with the updated Public Participation Plan; - G. Update the complete TIP document to include an assessment of anticipated effects of proposed projects on achievement of adopted performance targets as required; - H. Track the status of project implementation, process updates to maintain a historical record of projects within the current TIP, and report on project implementation; - I. Maintain project sheets within the approved TIP document; - J. Work with SCDOT on programming in the ESTIP/STIP.